aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Fixes and Enhancements

 - Fixed an issue where user ids were not being stored in the database when adding a user to the database from `/updateuserinfo`
-- Added user preffered timezone to the database, now when updating user info, you can set your timezone and any time based commands/info will be displayed in your timezone
+- Added user prefered timezone to the database, now when updating user info, you can set your timezone and any time based commands/info will be displayed in your timezone